Netruitus/lc-k8/README.md

     - Disabled logging console by default
     - Mod configs adjusted for balance
 - QoL changes
-    - More companions!
+    - More coworkers!
 And they can be late joiners too
-    - No more jumping lag
     - See directly below
     - See total value of all scrap in your ship
     - More graphic settings